 "The subsidies are invaluable to a small society like ours, and I make use of them whenever I can!" - Adrian Hattrell, Tickhill Music Society

 Who can claim the subsidy and what will it cover?

 - The subsidy can be claimed by any promoting group with an income under £14,500 (based on your group's current Making Music membership income level)

-- The subsidy can only be claimed for travel and accommodation expenses of a professional artist booking
+- The subsidy can only be claimed for travel and accommodation expenses of professional artists

-- The combined travel and accommodation expenses must total £100 or more
+- The combined travel and accommodation expenses for the concert must total £80 or more

 - Travel expenses must be the cheapest available option (standard rail fare etc.) and petrol can be claimed at 45p/mile

-- Accommodation can include a Bed & Breakfast booking but no other subsistence costs
+- Accommodation can include a Bed & Breakfast booking (£20 maximum can be claimed if artist stays with group) but no other subsistence costs

 - You cannot claim an AES if you are booking a Philip & Dorothy Green Young Artist and claiming a subsidy for that booking

-- The subsidy can be used in conjunction with the Selected Artisit Subsidy.
+- The subsidy can be used in conjunction with the Selected Artist Subsidy.